code-disaster/steamworks4j/getting-started.md

 }
 {% endhighlight java %}

-By default, ```SteamAPI.init()``` detects the operating system it runs on, then extracts the appropriate native libraries from your application's resource path to a temporary folder.
+By default, ```SteamAPI.loadLibraries()``` detects the operating system it runs on, then extracts the appropriate native libraries from your application's resource path to a temporary folder.
 There's a second function which allows to specify the path to a directory containing the native libraries.

 {% highlight java %}
-if (!SteamAPI.init("./libs")) {
-    // Steamworks initialization error, e.g. Steam client not running }
+SteamAPI.loadLibraries("./libs");
 {% endhighlight java %}

 #### Update ticks